 Research backs this up.
 Claire Shipman, author of The Confidence Code for Girls, notes that boys and girls tend to start out with the same confidence level, but “after age 8, girls go straight down,” dropping 30 percent between ages 8 and 14.
 “Boys experience a bit of bumpiness in puberty, but girls drop well below them and never get back up to the confidence level of men,” she explains.

-The tween phase poses unique challenges, but it also presents an opportunity.
+The tween phase poses unique challenges, but it also presents an opportunity to build confidence in girls.
 Some kids are still playing make-believe while others are listing their crushes.
 Although tweens are becoming more aware of their strengths and weaknesses, they’re not yet as hindered by the idea of an invisible audience judging them.